ronisbr/PrettyTables.jl/docs/src/man/usage.md

                     alignment of the cell `(i,j)` to `a` regardless of the columns alignment selected. `a` must be a symbol like specified in the section [Alignment](@ref).
+* `columns_width`: A set of integers specifying the width of each column.
+If the width is equal or lower than 0, then it will be automatically computed to fit the large cell in the column.
+If it is `nothing`, then all the columns will have their size automatically computed. (**Default** = `nothing`)
 * `crop`: Select the printing behavior when the data is bigger than the available screen size (see `screen_size`).
 It can be `:both` to crop on vertical and horizontal direction, `:horizontal` to crop only on